According to a report from Verto it was found that more and more people are opting to switch to Mac. If you’re one of them, this post is for you.

 So without further ado, let’s begin.

 Note: I’m writing this guide with people like me in mind.
-Who’s just switched to mac or have little to no experience of macOS.
+Who’s just switched to mac or has little to no experience of macOS.
 So if you’ve used any version of mac in the past, you’d probably know these already.
 You’re a Pro.
 You’re an avenger.

 Mac Tips for Windows Switchers (& what’s different on this side of the coin)